 6.)
 Typically there are 2 dens within the beaver lodge, one is for drying off and the other one is where the family of adults and 6 – 8 kits live.

 7.)
 The beaver’s tail acts not only as a rudder in water but also as a balance for when they carry large items in their hands and teeth.

 Did you know…?

-Castoreum, a dark sticky substance that’s secreted from the base of the tale and smells of vanilla, is also used as a natural food flavoring!
+Castoreum, a dark sticky substance that is secreted from the base of the tail and smells of vanilla, is also used as a natural food flavoring!